Last updated: January 14, 2022

 If you reside outside of North America, your relationship is with Adobe Systems Software Ireland Limited (Adobe Ireland), which is the controller with regard to your personal information collected by Adobe, and the laws of Ireland apply.

-If the content or information that you store on Adobe apps or websites contains personal information of other individuals, you must be legally permitted to share the personal information with Adobe.
+If the content or information that you store in Adobe Services and Software contains personal information of other individuals, you must be legally permitted to share the personal information with Adobe.

 Summary of Key Points

-- Where your consent is required, we will obtain your permission before (i) sending you news and promotional material about Adobe; (ii) accessing information stored on your device relating to your use of, and engagement with, websites and apps (e.g. Adobe Connect meetings) and crash reports; and (iii) analyzing your content.
+- Where your consent is required, we will obtain your permission before (i) sending you news and promotional material about Adobe; (ii) accessing information stored on your device relating to your use of, and engagement with, Services and Software (e.g. Adobe Connect meetings) and crash reports; and (iii) analyzing your content.
 You can withdraw your consent to such activities at any time.
 Learn more at [https://www.adobe.com/privacy/policy.html#withdraw-consent].

 - This policy explains when we process personal information for our legitimate interests.
 You can ask us to stop processing this information.
 Learn more about your rights and how you can exercise them at [https://www.adobe.com/privacy/policy.html#rights].

-- We use your personal information to enable you to register with Adobe and to provide you with our websites and apps, and other products or services that you request.
+- We use your personal information to enable you to register with Adobe and to provide you with our Services and Software, and other products or services that you request.
 Learn more at [https://www.adobe.com/privacy/policy.html#info-use].

 - We provide interactive features that engage with social media sites, such as Facebook.
 If you use these features, these sites will send us personal information about you.
 Learn more at [https://www.adobe.com/privacy/policy.html#buttons].